The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Local minimax complexity and private estimation

-Achievability in the theorem is a somewhat more delicate argument; demonstrating procedures that achieve the lower bound uniformly is typically nontrivial.
-With that said, under two reasonable conditions on our loss, distance, and growth of the modulus of continuity, we can show a converse to Theorem~\ref{theorem:modulus-of-continuity}, showing that the modulus $\modcont$ indeed \emph{describes} the local minimax complexity to within numerical constants.
+An upper bound in the theorem is a somewhat more delicate argument, and for now we do not provide procedures achieving the lower bound.
+Instead, under reasonable conditions on the loss, we can show the (partial) converse that the modulus $\lossmodcont$ describes the local minimax complexity.